nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/content-repository/repository-concepts.md

 ```

 A schema file has to be referenced by Nuxeo configuration to be found and used.
-The schema must be referenced in the&nbsp;**schema**&nbsp;extension point of the&nbsp;`[org.nuxeo.ecm.core.schema.TypeService](http://explorer.nuxeo.org/nuxeo/site/distribution/current/viewComponent/org.nuxeo.ecm.core.schema.TypeService)&nbsp;`&nbsp;component.
+The schema must be referenced in the **schema** extension point of the [`org.nuxeo.ecm.core.schema.TypeService`](http://explorer.nuxeo.org/nuxeo/site/distribution/latest/viewComponent/org.nuxeo.ecm.core.schema.TypeService)component.
 A reference to a schema defines:

 *   the schema name,
 *   the schema location (file),
 *   an optional (but recommended) schema prefix.

-For example, in the configuration file&nbsp;`OSGI-INF/types-contrib.xml`&nbsp;(the name is just a convention) you can define:
+For example, in the configuration file `OSGI-INF/types-contrib.xml` (the name is just a convention) you can define:

 ```
 <?xml version="1.0"?>